 Wood Frog Facts

-- This unassuming seeming creature holds the common name of the Wood Frog.
-Its scientific name, however, remains the complicated term of Lithobates sylvaticus.
+- This unassuming seeming creature presently holds the simple common name of the Wood Frog.
+Its scientific designation, however, remains the more complicated term of Lithobates sylvaticus.
 By either name, though, it’s a much more complicated animal than it seems.

-- The amazing work of Nature and evolution received that tongue-twisting technical title due to the efforts of John Eatton Le Conte Jr. The respected American naturalist accomplished the first recognition of it as a separate and distinct species in 1825.
+- This truly amazing work of Nature and evolution received that tongue-twisting technical title due to the efforts of John Eatton Le Conte Jr. The highly respected American naturalist accomplished the first recognition of it as a separate and distinct species in the year 1825.

-- In point of fact, this fascinating amphibian serves as the focus of great attention among many researchers.
-This degree of attention occurs due to the nature of a truly astonishing evolutionary adaptation displayed by this natural wonder.
+- In point of fact, this fascinating amphibian currently serves as the focus of great and ongoing attention among many researchers.
+This high degree of attention occurs due to the nature of a truly astonishing evolutionary adaptation displayed by this amazing natural wonder.

-- To the complete astonishment of those who first realized it, this frog somehow evolved a method of surviving being partially frozen in winter.
+- To the complete astonishment of those researchers who first realized it, this creature somehow evolved a method of surviving being partially frozen in winter.
 This marvel of Nature has, entirely naturally, developed special chemical reactions in its body that allow this.

-- This process prevents complete freezing of the water in the cells and bloodstream of the Wood Frog from occurring.
-As long as no more than 65% of the water in the body freezes, the creature survives.
+- This process prevents complete freezing of the water in the cells and bloodstream of the incredible Wood Frog from occurring.
+As long as no more than 65% of the water in the animal’s body freezes, the animal survives.
 This remains a unique adaptation among its kind.

-- Quite fortunately, its population base appears to be stable, at least for the moment.
+- Most fortunately, its population base appears to be stable and sufficient, at least for the moment.
 As a result, the IUCN presently lists it as Least Concern on its Red List.
 The species does, however, remain at risk due to the ongoing and escalating effects of climate change.

 Related Articles